Is your business not showing up on Google? You’re not alone, and we know how frustrating that can be.

 Enter your business name and select your business category.
 Choosing the correct category is essential for helping Google understand your business type.

-Next, add your business details like address, phone number, working hours, etc., and ensure these details are up-to-date.
+Next, add your business details, such as address, phone number, and working hours, and ensure these details are up to date.

 2.2 Google Business Profile Not Optimized

-Add high-quality images to your storefront, interior, products, and services.
-Google prioritizes profiles with visuals, and they help customers get a feel for your business before they visit.
+- Upload high-quality images: Add photos of your storefront, interior, staff, products, and services.
+Google favours listings with visuals, and these images help customers get a sense of your business before they visit.

 2.3 Incorrect or Inconsistent NAP (Name, Address, Phone Number) Information

-To ensure your NAP details are consistent across the web, start by auditing the most important places where your NAP details appear, such as Google Business Profile, social media profiles (Facebook, Instagram, Twitter), your website, and online directories like Yelp, Yellow Pages, or Bing Places.
+- Audit your NAP information across all major platforms, including Google Business Profile, your website, social media (Facebook, Instagram, X), and online directories like Yelp, Yellow Pages, and Bing Places.

 2.4 Your Website Isn’t Indexed by Google